zth/vscode-graphiql-explorer/README.md

 If your schema is located somewhere other than the workspace root, please add and configure a `.graphqlconfig` file pointing to the schema as described above.

+> **For large schemas, please prefer providing your schema in the SDL format (`.graphql`) rather than JSON**.
+That will make opening GraphiQL significantly faster.

 If you don't have a schema file, you can create one by running `npx get-graphql-schema http://url/to/your/graphql/endpoint > schema.graphql` in your project root.

 ## Usage